Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 - →Quality markers: methylated B vitamins (methylfolate over folic acid), chelated minerals, adequate D3 + K2, and no beta-carotene if you smoke.

-- →Kirkland Daily Multi (USP Verified, $0.03/day) is the value pick; Thorne Basic Nutrients 2/Day ($0.70/day) is the quality top pick with methylated forms.
+- →Kirkland Daily Multi (USP Verified, $0.03/day) is the long-run value champion but is currently out of stock on Amazon; Centrum Silver 50+ (USP Verified, $0.09/day) is the best in-stock value pick right now.
+Thorne Basic Nutrients 2/Day ($1.20/day) is the quality top pick with methylated forms.

 - →Smokers should avoid beta-carotene (lung cancer risk).
 Most men don't need supplemental iron, and gummies sacrifice nutrient content for taste.